WISDEM/JacketSE/docs/tutorial.rst

 .. currentmodule:: jacketse.jacket

 This example demonstrates how to setup and run *analysis* for a jacket-tower support structure.
-The structure looks as shown in :num:`Figure jacketTut-fig` :
+The structure looks as shown in Figure :ref:`jacketTut-fig` :

 .. _jacketTut-fig: